-Illinois law requires Planned Parenthood of Illinois to notify a parent or adult family member if a woman age 17 or younger seeks an abortion, unless a judge gives a waiver.
+Illinois law requires Planned Parenthood of Illinois to notify a parent or adult family member if a minor age 17 or younger seeks an abortion, unless a judge gives a waiver.
 The adult family member does not have to give permission for the minor to have an abortion, but an adult family member must be notified.

 Planned Parenthood of Illinois is committed to making this process as smooth as possible for minors seeking abortions.
 Please see the Q&A below for answers to frequently asked questions.